Euphrates in the Bible

 From the wilderness and this Lebanon even unto the great river, the river Euphrates, all the land of the Hittites, and unto the great sea toward the going down of the sun, shall be your coast.

-Joshua said to all the people, “This is what the Lord, the God of Israel, says, ‘Your fathers, including Terah, the father of Abraham and the father of Nahor, lived beyond the [Euphrates] River in ancient times; and they served other gods.
+Joshua said to all the people, “This is what the Lord, the God of Israel, says: ‘Long ago your ancestors, including Terah, the father of Abraham and Nahor, lived beyond the Euphrates River and worshiped other gods.

-Then I took your father Abraham from beyond the [Euphrates] River and led him through all the land of Canaan, and multiplied his descendants, and I gave him Isaac.
+But I took your father Abraham from the region beyond the Euphrates River, led him throughout the land of Canaan, and multiplied his descendants.
+I gave him Isaac,

 David smote also Hadadezer, the son of Rehob, king of Zobah, as he went to recover his border at the river Euphrates.

-Now Solomon reigned over all the kingdoms from the [Euphrates] River to the land of the Philistines and to the border of Egypt; they brought tribute (money) and served Solomon all the days of his life.
+Solomon ruled all the kingdoms from the Euphrates River to the land of the Philistines, as far as the border of Egypt.
+These kingdoms paid tribute as Solomon's subjects throughout his lifetime.

 Where are the gods of Hamath and Arpad [in Aram]?
 Where are the gods of Sepharvaim, Hena, and Ivvah [in the valley of the Euphrates]?
 Have they rescued Samaria (Israel’s capital) from my hand?

-When Samlah died, Shaul of Rehoboth on the River [Euphrates] became king in his place.
+When Samlah died, Shaul from Rehoboth on the Euphrates River ruled in his place.

-And eastward he inhabited unto the entering in of the wilderness from the river Euphrates: because their cattle were multiplied in the land of Gilead.
+and eastward he dwelt as far as the entrance to the wilderness from the river Euphrates; for their cattle were multiplied in the land of Gilead.

-and the rest of the nations whom the great and noble Osnappar deported and settled in the city of Samaria, and in the rest of the region west of the [Euphrates] River.
-Now
+and the rest of the peoples whom the great and illustrious Ashurbanipal deported and settled in the cities of Samaria and the region west of the Euphrates River.

-this is a copy of the letter which they sent to him:
+This is the text of the letter they sent to him:

-We are informing the king that if that city is rebuilt and its walls finished, it will mean that you will have no possession in the province west of the [Euphrates] River.”
+We advise the king that if this city is rebuilt and its walls are finished, you will not have any possession west of the Euphrates.

 The king sent a reply to his chief deputy Rehum, Shimshai the scribe, and the rest of their colleagues living in Samaria and elsewhere in the region west of the Euphrates River: